agile-ts/documentation/docs/packages/core/features/computed/Introduction.md

 By default, the `Computed Class` does autodetecting the used dependencies (Agile Sub Instance) and recomputes its value as soon as one dependency mutates.
 But sometimes there are some issue with the autodetecting.
-Therefore, the `createComputed()` method takes optional second property with hard coded dependencies of the `Computed Class`.
+Therefore, the `createComputed()` method takes an optional second property with hard coded dependencies of the `Computed Class`.
 ```ts
 const MY_COMPUTED = App.createComputed(() => {
     return `My name is '${MY_NAME.value} and I am ${MY_AGE.value} years old.`;